-click Whilst many of us will remember 2016 as the start of the post truth era, brought about in large part by what scientists have described as a new type of Fact-Resistant human, 2016 has been a great year for conservation.
+Whilst many of us will remember 2016 as the start of the post truth era, brought about in large part by what scientists have described as a new type of fact resistant human, 2016 has been a great year for conservation.

-http://www.backclinicinc.com/?jixer=iq-optioni-demo&616=62 In our continued efforts to shift the focus away from a doom and gloom outlook within our sector, and in our continued effort to draw awareness to the Conservation Optimism Summit that will be held in April 2017, let us celebrate everything we have achieved this year, because we have a lot to be proud of.
+In our continued efforts to shift the focus away from a doom and gloom outlook within our sector, and in our continued effort to draw awareness to conservation optimism, let us celebrate everything we have achieved this year, because we have a lot to be proud of.
 So let’s start things off with Item 1: Climate Change.

-rencontres femmes fitness International treaties such as the 1997 Kyoto Protocol extended the mandate of UNFCCC to commit governments to reduce greenhouse gas emissions under the premise that climate change was happening, and that it was human induced.
-Fast forward to 2009 and the world awaits in trepidation as global leaders announce their plans for the non-binding Copenhagen Acord, regarded by some at the time to have been a failure in our global capacity to find consensus and commit to true change.
+International treaties such as the 1997 Kyoto Protocol extended the mandate of UNFCCC to commit governments to reduce greenhouse gas emissions under the premise that climate change was happening, and that it was human induced.
+Fast forward to 2009 and the world awaits in trepidation as global leaders announce their plans for the non-binding Copenhagen Accord, regarded by some at the time to have been afailure in our global capacity to find consensus and commit to true change.

 2016 was also a great year for the designation of national parks, protected areas and marine reserves.
 Around the world governments and inter-governmental bodies put words into action and created some of the largest expanses of protected areas in modern history.